EnvisionDoc/api_en/event/delete_active_alert.md

 # Delete Active Alert

-Delete a specified active alert; if the alert does not exist, a failure will be returned with specific information.
+Delete an active alert.

+## Prerequisite

+Ensure that the active alert to be deleted exists.

 ## Request Format